drkameleon/complete-hsk-vocabulary/README.md

 ### Donations

-Given that this project is maintained in my own free time, if you think it's useful, you'd more than welcome to donate and ... help me focus on open-source work that *really* matters. :-)
+Given that this project is maintained in my own free time, if you think it's useful, you'd be more than welcome to donate and ... help me focus on open-source work that *really* matters. :-)

+> [!IMPORTANT]
+> Also: it's always *good karma*.
+(And, admittedly, I wanted to use a nice hint box here too lol)

 #### How can I donate?